ruziniu/hello-world/README.md

 I've had a dream of being a programmer.
 OK.

-This my second testing.

-This yong's changes decrioption.
+This yong's changes give it.